tstone/array.blue/source/posts/looking-back-on-a-year-with-scala.md

 ---
-title:  Looking Back on a Fulltime Year With Scala
+title:  Looking Back on a Year With Scala
 date:   August 15, 2014
 tags:   scala
 category:  scala